 Soil generally absorbs heat from the sun faster than water, so it’s usually warmer.
 Shiny or light-colored surfaces reflect more of the sun’s energy than dark colors, in order that they are cooler.

-Types of How Thermometer Measure Temperature in a Classroom
+How Thermometers Measure Temperature in a Classroom

 Heat rises during a room, so temperatures taken at the ceiling level are generally warmer than at floor level.
 Communicate with necessary school personnel to allow them to know that students are going to be measuring temperatures around the building.